sagaban/react-speedbook/README.md

 ### Chapter03
 Production Optimize Webpack: Optimizing React code, separating CSS for static or CDN serving, bundling dependencies separately, minifying JavaScript code, and others.

+### Chapter04
+We started designing our very own ReactSpeed UI component library for your apps.
+We did so using Flexbox, PostCSS, and custom React components.